polly-code/polly-code.github.io/_posts/2022-12-14-how-to-use-hidden-markov-model-hmm.md

 description: "Calling HMM on your data in python."
 ---

+Hidden Markov Models (HMMs) are a powerful tool for analyzing data where hidden states influence observed outcomes.
+Imagine tracking how much fuel you use based on which gas station you visit; each station (state) has its own effect on fuel efficiency.
+By setting up an HMM with two states, we can train the model to identify these underlying states in the data.
+In this guide, I'll show you how to set up and use an HMM in Python with the hmmlearn package, and how it can reveal patterns in data that might otherwise stay hidden.

 [### How to use Hidden Markov Model (HMM)]: <>

 Calling HMM on your data in python.